goggledefogger/wheel-of-town/README.md

 4. Solve the puzzle to win the round
 5. Try not to go bankrupt before the opponents do

-The cautious AI plays it safe.
-The aggressive AI doesn’t.
+Tiny Roy plays it safe.
+Big Roy doesn’t.

 ## 🏗️ Tech Behind the Town